ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 - unsupervised learning = learns from 'hidden' patterns in the data
 - reinforcement learning = learns to maximize a scalar reward signal

 Currently most of the business value of machine learning is driven by supervised learning.
-Unsupervised and reinforcement learning are more challenging due to a lower quality learning signal - but also hold great promise precisely because of the potential to learn without supervision.
+Unsupervised and reinforcement learning are more challenging due to a lower quality learning signal - but also hold great promise precisely because of the potential to learn with less supervision.

 ### two - hardware